GonzaloHD/ansible-webx/README.md

    git clone <repository_url>
    ```

-2. **Create config file for docker-compose with variables:**

-    Create the `.env` file based on the `.env.example` and place it inside the root project folder.
-It contains the variables for the docker-compose:

-    ```ini
-   HOME_DIR=/home/yourusername
-   ; Location of the home directory of the user used to access to the host with ansible using its ssh key.
+2. **Install dependencies:**

     ```
+    pip install -r requirements.txt
+    ```

 3. **Configure the application by editing the `config.ini` file.**

-   Create the `config.ini` files based on the `config.ini.example`.
    The `config.ini` file contains configuration variables for the application.
 Here are the variables you can configure:

    ```ini
    [app]